RoydeZomer/IOC-SAMO-COBRA/README.md

     # The algorithm starts searching new candidate solutions from random locations in the search space.
-    seed = 1 #Influence the random lacations by setting the seed batch = 5 # how many candidate solutions do you want to evaluate per iteration? should be larger or equal to 1. nCores = multiprocessing.cpu_count() # define how many cores you want to use for the optimization process.
+    seed = 1 #Influence the random lacations by setting the seed batch = 5 # how many candidate solutions do you want to evaluate per iteration? should be larger or equal to 1. nCores = cpu_count() # define how many cores you want to use for the optimization process.

     problem = BNH() # test problem class problem.cheapConstr = [True]*len(problem.cheapConstr) # example where the constraints are considered as cheap